VCCRI/Spliceogen/README.md

 # Spliceogen
 Spliceogen is an integrative, scalable tool for the discovery of splice-altering variants.
 Variants are assessed for their potential to create or disrupt any of the cis motifs which guide splice site definition: donors, acceptors, branchpoints, enhancers and silencers.
 Spliceogen integrates predictions from MaxEntScan<sup>1</sup>, GeneSplicer<sup>2</sup>, ESRseq<sup>3</sup> and Branchpointer<sup>4</sup>.
 Spliceogen accepts standard VCF/BED inputs and handles both SNVs and indels.
-[Databases](#Database) of genome-wide predictions are also available.
+[Databases](##Database) of genome-wide predictions are also available.

 Author and maintainer: Steve Monger - s.monger@victorchang.edu.au

 ## Getting Started
 Instructions for installation and obtaining required files.
-Ensure dependencies are met, or alternatively, follow our instructions for running Spliceogen from a docker image.
+Ensure (dependencies)[###Dependencies] are met, or alternatively, run Spliceogen from the provided (docker)[###Docker] image.
 ### Installation:
 Navigate to your desired installation directory and clone this repository:
 ```